Website Maryland Aviation Administration

-MDOT MAA SOARS!
-Powered by PERFORMANCE, inspired by INNOVATION, fueled by FUN, we are chartering careers to unprecedented Successes, Opportunities, Advancements, Results, and Service.
+Powered by PERFORMANCE.
+Inspired by INNOVATION.
+Fueled by FUN.
+We are chartering careers to unprecedented Successes, Opportunities, Advancements, Results, and Services.
 If you’re beginning your career journey or performing at your peak level, we invite you to consider our aviation family for your career.

 Employees in this position are designated “Emergency Essential” in the event of airport emergencies, weather emergencies, or irregularities and are subject to extended shifts and being on-call during scheduled off-hours, holidays, and weekends.

-This position is located at Martin State Airport in Baltimore County, MD
+This position is located at BWI Marshall Airport in Anne Arundel County, MD

 *This statement contains a Selective Qualification, which is more focused in scope than the Minimum Qualifications for this classification.
 Selective Qualifications are utilized when the position requires specific or additional bona fide occupational qualifications (i.e., knowledge, skills, or abilities).

-1. Employees in this class are assigned duties which require the operation of motor vehicles.
-Employees must possess and maintain a Class C motor vehicle operator’s license valid in the State of Maryland.
-During the probationary period, the employee may be required to obtain and maintain a Class A or B Commercial Driver’s License (CDL), valid in the State of Maryland depending on the type of equipment operated.
+1. Employees in this classification are assigned duties that require operation of a motor vehicle.
+Employees must possess a motor vehicle operator’s license valid in the State of Maryland.

-5. Employees in this classification are considered “Essential Employees” and may be required to sign and agree to all policies and procedures relating to “Essential Employee” status.
+3. Employees in this classification are considered “Essential Employees” and will be required to adhere to all policies and procedures relating to “Essential Employee” status.

 6. Candidates will be subject to pre-employment drug testing in accordance with the Transportation Code of Maryland Regulations 11.02.11, Testing for Illegal Use of Drugs.

-7. Employees in this classifications are subject to substance abuse testing in accordance with the Transportation Code of Maryland Regulations 11.02.11, Testing for Illegal Use of Drugs.
+7. Employees in this classification are subject to substance abuse testing in accordance with Transportation Code of Maryland Regulations 11.02.11, Testing for Illegal Use of Drugs.